Sam-Orion/wanda-python/README.md

 Last, for pruning image classifiers, see directory [image_classifiers](image_classifiers) for details.

 ## Acknowledgement
-This repository is build upon the [SparseGPT](https://github.com/IST-DASLab/sparsegpt) repository.
+This repository is build upon the [SparseGPT](https://github.com/IST-DASLab/sparsegpt) repository and on this [Paper](https://arxiv.org/abs/2306.11695) and [Project page](https://eric-mingjie.github.io/wanda/home.html)

 ## License
 This project is released under the GNU license.
 Please see the [LICENSE](LICENSE) file for more information.